CodingGagan/markdown_test/using-kubecost/accessibility.md

 ## Colors

-Kubecost is Level AA compliant with [WCAG accessibility standards](https://www.w3.org/WAI/WCAG21/quickref/).
-Kubecost's monitoring dashboards use a carefully-selected palette which emphasizes color accessibility for color-blind users.
+nOps is Level AA compliant with [WCAG accessibility standards](https://www.w3.org/WAI/WCAG21/quickref/). nOps's monitoring dashboards use a carefully-selected palette which emphasizes color accessibility for color-blind users.
 Colors used within monitoring dashboard graphs are designed to be presented in a specific order which reduced overlap of similar tones when viewed in grayscale.

 ![Example palette](/images/color-palette.png)